skulljs/skulljs.github.io/content/en/docs/how-to/features/nestjs.md

 To simplify access management of NestJs routes, Skulljs comes equipped with a built-in guard named `IsAuthorized`.

+The guard comes with two modes:

+- **Minimun Role Mode**: check if the user have the listed role or a superior one
+- **List Role Mode**: check if the user have one of the listed roles

+You can switch the mode with the _minimunRoleMode_ boolean.

 ### Roles description

 You can add or remove any roles in the file detailed below.